 The Defense Biometric Identification System (DBIDS)

 The Defense Biometric Identification System (DBIDS) is an identification authentication and force protection tool that is fully operational on military bases throughout the world.
-Starting July 9, 2018 DBIDS will be integrated to select military installations.
+As of July 9, 2018 DBIDS was integrated to select military installations.
 Not all installations will integrate at the same time so it is important to check the base website prior to visiting the base.

 DBIDS uses a wireless handheld device to scan the I.D.'s, similar to the devices used now by the gate guards.
 This system will check criminal and military data sources to determine who is authorized aboard the base.
 This system will also share data securely and efficiently.
 The overall goal is to increase security for the installations.